-The XXX Action Plan aims to provide a simple, comprehensive but functional instrument for the achievement of the strategic Objectives of ITU-D, underpinned by agreed Outcomes, through the implementation of Outputs.
+The Buenos Aires Action Plan aims to provide a simple, comprehensive but functional instrument for the achievement of the strategic Objectives of ITU-D, underpinned by agreed Outcomes, through the implementation of Outputs.

 The ITU-D strategic plan includes four objectives and 14 related outcomes.
 The XX Action Plan follows a results-based structure, in which outcomes are identified for the objectives.
 Outcomes provide an indication as to whether the objective is being achieved.

-Outputs are all the products and services ITU-D will develop and deliver to members through the implementation framework agreed in this XX Action Plan in order to achieve the related ITU-D strategic objectives and will be specified in the rolling ITU-D Operational Plan each year.
+Outputs are all the products and services ITU-D will develop and deliver to members through the implementation framework agreed in this Action Plan will be specified in the rolling ITU-D Operational Plan each year.

-The XXX Action Plan, specifically its programmes, regional initiatives and Study Group Questions will further contribute to the implementation of ITU resolutions and recommendations relevant to the mandate of ITU-D, including the ITU Connect 2020 Agenda, the World Summit for the Information Society (WSIS) action lines and Sustainable Development Goals and Targets.
+The Buenos Aires Action Plan, specifically its programmes, regional initiatives and Study Group Questions will further contribute to the implementation of ITU resolutions and recommendations relevant to the mandate of ITU-D, including the ITU Connect 2020 Agenda, the World Summit on the Information Society (WSIS) action lines and Sustainable Development Goals and Targets.

-The XX Action Plan delineates the ITU-D mandate for the period 2018-2021, and may be updated or modified by the Telecommunication Development Advisory Group (TDAG) to reflect changes in the telecommunication/information and communication technology (ICT) environment and/or as a result of the performance evaluation to be conducted each year.
+The Buenos Aires Action Plan delineates the ITU-D mandate for the period 2018-2021, and may be updated or modified by the Telecommunication Development Advisory Group (TDAG) to reflect changes in the telecommunication/information and communication technology (ICT) environment and/or as a result of the performance evaluation to be conducted each year.
 The XX Action Plan structure follows the structure of the strategic plan, so as to ensure a consistent planning hierarchy and linkage across the different planning tools and instruments within ITU (strategic, financial and operational planning).

-World Summit for the Information Society (WSIS), UN Sustainable Development Goals (UN SDGs) and ITU Connect 2020 Agenda, within the context of the XXX Action Plan
+World Summit for the Information Society (WSIS), UN Sustainable Development Goals (UN SDGs) and ITU Connect 2020 Agenda, within the context of the Buenos Aires Action Plan

-The XXX Action Plan is designed to provide a mechanism to achieve the Objectives of the ITU-D, in line with the outcomes of WTDC 17.

-ITU-D Objectives are part of the ITU Strategic Plan and are aligned with the role that ITU plays within the framework of the WSIS, as well as with the “Connect 2020” agenda endorsed by ITU Membership through Resolution 200 at the Plenipotentiary conference in Busan.

-Furthermore, the ITU Strategic Plan reaffirms the role of ITU (and consequently ITU-D) as part of the United Nations system in contributing to a transformative post-2015 development agenda (Annex 1 to Resolution 71 – Busan 2014).

-Also, the WSIS+10 High-Level Event, in its WSIS+10 Vision for WSIS Beyond 2015, highlights that: "ICTs will play a critical role in achieving the sustainable development goals.
-Taking into account the ongoing dialogue on the Post-2015 Development Agenda (MDG review process) and the WSIS implementation process, all stakeholders have indicated the necessity of increased interaction between both processes in order to ensure that efforts across the UN system are coherent and coordinated to achieve maximum and sustainable impact”.

-The interrelation is therefore clear between WSIS, UN SDGs, and Connect 2020 Agenda: while they have emanated from different processes inside and outside ITU, they share a common greater goal in achieving sustainable development, leveraging on key enablers such as ICTs.
+The interrelation is clear between WSIS, UN SDGs, and Connect 2020 Agenda: while they have emanated from different processes inside and outside ITU, they share a common goal in achieving sustainable development, leveraging on key enablers such as ICTs.

-In this perspective, ITU-D, through the implementation of the XXX Action plan, supports the WSIS, UN SDGs and Connect 2020 related processes, and contribute to the achievement of the WSIS Goals, the UN SDGs goals and targets, and the ITU Connect 2020 Goals.
+In this perspective, ITU-D, through the implementation of the Buenos Aires Action plan, supports the WSIS, UN SDGs and Connect 2020 related processes, and contribute to the achievement of the WSIS Goals, the UN SDGs goals and targets, and the ITU Connect 2020 Goals.